 Kinnitty

-Mountain Biking (MTB)
+Slieve Bloom Mountain Biking Trails (MTB)

 Kinnitty is one of two main starting points for the Slieve Bloom Mountain Bike Trails: